ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 effects shouldn't be repeated — you can forward the events to a subject (using [-subscribe:][RACSignal]), and have everything subscribe to the subject instead.

-## Actions

-An **action**, represented by the [RACAction][] class, subscribes to a signal in response to some UI action, like a button being clicked.
-This makes it easy to perform side-effecting work as the user interacts with the app.

-RAC adds a `rac_action` property to many built-in AppKit and UIKit controls, to make it easy to set up these behaviors automatically.

 ## Promises

 A **promise**, implemented as the [RACPromise][] class, represents work that